Skip to main content

 • Have $50,000 or more in eligible pre-tax retirement savings

-• Plan to work full-time in the new business
+• Plan to be a working owner and employee of the new business

 • Are starting a new business, buying an existing one, or purchasing a franchise